 Pour in your chicken bone broth and fresh thyme.
 Thyme is the only fresh herb I like to add before the very end.
 Cooking the whole stems makes the tiny leaves fall right off, and then you just have to fish out the stems later.
 So much easier than chopping it beforehand!

 I like to shred my carrots for this soup.
 I love the texture that it adds, and that I can get all the flavors of the soup in every bite.
 It’s the recipe step that sets apart Eric’s Nana’s recipe for Beef Barley Soup, which is one of the most popular recipes on my blog.

 And here’s the wild rice I chose.
 This is a blend of several different kinds of rice.
 You can use straight up wild rice if you want, or any blend that you find.
 You may have to adjust the cooking times.
 Make sure to check the cook times on the packaging of the rice you choose.
 See notes for more details.

-The Zoup!
-Good, Really Good Broths come in nice, recyclable quart-size glass jars.
+The Zoup broths come in these nice quart-size glass jars.
 I put some of the finished soup right back into the empty jars and gave it to a friend.
 This soup makes a HUGE batch, so it’s perfect for gifting to a family in need or freezing half for a rainy day.